abpio/abp-commercial-docs/en/modules/cms-kit/page-feedback.md

 - `CreatePolicies`: List of policy/permission names allowing users to create tags under the entity type.
 - `UpdatePolicies`: List of policy/permission names allowing users to update tags under the entity type.
 - `DeletePolicies`: List of policy/permission names allowing users to delete tags under the entity type.

+## Internals

+### Domain Layer

+#### Aggregates

+This module follows the [Entity Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Entities) guide.

+##### PageFeedback

+A page feedback is a feedback sent by a user about a page.

+- `PageFeedback`(Aggregate Root): Represents a page feedback.

+##### PageFeedbackSetting

+A page feedback setting is a setting to configure the page feedback system.

+- `PageFeedbackSetting`(Aggregate Root): Represents a page feedback setting.

+#### Repositories

+This module follows the [Repository Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Repositories) guide.

+Following custom repositories are defined for these features:

+- `IPageFeedbackRepository`: Used to get a page feedback.
+- `IPageFeedbackSettingRepository`: Used to get a page feedback setting.

+#### Domain Services

+This module follows the [Domain Services Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Domain-Services) guide.

+##### Page Feedback Manager

+`PageFeedbackManager` is used to perform some operations for the `PageFeedback` and `PageFeedbackSetting` aggregate roots.

+### Application layer

+#### Application services

+- `PageFeedbackAdminAppService`(implements `IPageFeedbackAdminAppService`): Used to manage page feedbacks in the admin side of your solution.
+- `PageFeedbackPublicAppService`(implements `IPageFeedbackPublicAppService`): Used to manage page feedbacks in the public side of your solution.

+### Database providers

+#### Common

+##### Table / collection prefix & schema

+All tables/collections use the `Cms` prefix by default.
+Set static properties on the `CmsKitDbProperties` class if you need to change the table prefix or set a schema name (if supported by your database provider).

+##### Connection string

+This module uses `CmsKit` for the connection string name.
+If you don't define a connection string with this name, it fallbacks to the `Default` connection string.

+See the [connection strings](https://docs.abp.io/en/abp/latest/Connection-Strings) documentation for details.

+#### Entity Framework Core

+##### Tables

+- CmsPageFeedbacks
+- CmsPageFeedbackSettings

+#### MongoDB

+##### Collections

+- **CmsPageFeedbacks**
+- **CmsPageFeedbackSettings**

+## Entity Extensions

+Check the ["Entity Extensions" section of the CMS Kit Module documentation](index.md#entity-extensions) to see how to extend entities of the Poll Feature of the CMS Kit Pro module.